Visiting Portugal with a baby or toddler is high on many families’ wish lists as one of the first trips to take abroad with their little one.

 Lisbon, the capital of Portugal, is a great place to visit with young children.
 You can spend your time riding cable cars up steep hills, enjoy sweeping views over the city, visit an aquarium, take day trips to the beach and eat delicious Portuguese custard tarts.
 What’s not to like?

 It is a lovely city with a lot of history, but the historic centre is relatively compact.
 This makes it ideal for exploring on foot with a baby or toddler.
-Lisbon is a good place to come for a few nights away or as the starting point to adventures throughout the country.
+Lisbon is a good place to come for a few nights away or as the starting point for adventures throughout the country.